Man and woman using electronic devices, checking loan balances

 6. Negotiate your interest rate with lenders

-You’ll be in a better position to negotiate if you can walk away from the loan and think about it for a while.
-If you wait until you really need the loan, you might find that it’s more beneficial to take the first offer rather than wait for a better one.
+Unless time is of the essence, don't be afraid to step away from the bargaining table.
+You’ll be in a better position to negotiate if you can walk away from the loan offer and think about it for a while.
+If you wait until you really need the loan, you might find that it’s more convenient to take the first offer rather than wait for a better one.

 A smart solution built for you